Kibar Khalvashi: Background

 Despite the previous agreement, various government officials continued threatening Khalvashi and offered him solutions such as paying them $17 million.
 The companies of Khalvashi were collectively fined more than 60 million GEL, which would mean bankruptcy for most.
 Nevertheless, Khalvashi did not give in and was unwilling to concede his other properties.
 Khalvashi was in Germany, when he was told that if he returned to Georgia and supported the president during elections, he could be "reborn".
 His lawyer and CEOs informed him that Bacho Akhalaia had been telling them to bring him back.
 They told Akhalaia that they had already settled this, with Khalvashi giving up his company, and that he refused to support the president or be involved in such schemes.
 He was then told that he would "regret it".
 Two days later, late at night on December 23, a fire destroyed the factory of the distributing company, ARTI Group, causing millions of dollars in damage.
-The first firetrucks that arrived, apparently, did not have water access and went to refill tanks.
+The first firetrucks that arrived did not have water access and went to refill tanks.
 They came back after 40 minutes and by that time, the warehouse was completely burnt down.
 Later, an investigation found that water was available and fuel containers and gloves were found near the center of the fire.
 The insurance company was under the orders of authorities to not compensate the loss.
 Following this, assets were frozen in Khalvashi's other companies and eventually, were illegally seized.

-Khalvashi comes from a small village near Batumi, Georgia.
-In May 2004, Khalvashi decided to renovate the school in his village with his own funds, as the school was in a deplorable condition.
-The school had collapsed as a result of the flood and no one had paid attention to it.
-The school principal said that Khalvashi appeared suddenly with his offer to restore the school.
-Everything was replaced and the school opened soon after.
-During the 2008 elections, they found that Khalvashi's village did not support the government and were protesting.
-In order to bribe Khalvashi's fellow villagers, Saakashvili repainted the renovated school and accredited the restoration to himself.
+During the 2008 elections, Khalvashi's village did not support the government and was protesting.
+In May 2004, Khalvashi had offered to renovate the school in his home village near Batumi using his own funds, as the school was in a deplorable condition, having collapsed as a result of a flood.
+The school reopened soon after.
+Saakashvili attempted to win the favor of the village by repainting the renovated school and accrediting the full restoration to himself.

-Kibar Khalvashi also owned 60 percent of a company that owned the chain of supermarkets.
+Kibar Khalvashi also owned 60 percent of a chain of supermarkets.
 The authorities confiscated the company's property.
 At that time, large amount of food products were in storage.
-During the tragic August Russo-Georgian war, the "Livo" administration appealed to give the seized products, which could expire in a month, to the refugees.
+During the August Russo-Georgian war, the "Livo" administration appealed to give the seized products, which were due to expire in a month, to the refugees.
 However, the authorities feared that this would earn Khalvashi, who was already supported by many citizens, more sympathy.
 Thus, they closed the facilities with padlocks, took the keys and even today, the food spoils there.